 The pandemic has forced many MSPs to revise how they handle privileging for telehealth providers.
 Since many providers have been overwhelmed treating COVID-19 patients onsite, additional providers have been required to maintain quality of care at facilities for the remainder of the patient population.
 MSPs have been forced to rethink the way telehealth providers are credentialed.
 51% of respondents in our survey indicated that the use of telehealth services significantly increased during 2020.
 Some of the challenges with this included complexity and changing regulations as the pandemic unfolded, and lack of knowledgeable and adequate staff to handle the workload.
 Other challenges included office closures making verifications difficult to obtain, as well as an inadequate credentialing by proxy process.
 Of note, the same amount of the respondents indicated they use credentialing by proxy for telehealth providers as those who went through the full credentialing process.
 Because of the challenges and sheer volumes, it may force some facilities to re-evaluate how telehealth providers are credentialed.

-Learn more about the Webinar: 2021 Annual Report on Medical Staff Credentialing.
+View the recorded webinar: 2021 Annual Report on Medical Staff Credentialing.

 HealthStream’s learning management system and comprehensive suite of competency management tools empower your healthcare workforce to deliver the best patient care.View All Learning & Performance